turing-ch/comms/emotes.md

 ## head pats

-the kind that uses this gif. would be animated. ig I'll have to provide a bust shot of Turing for this one too.
+the kind that uses this gif. would be animated. ig I'll have to provide a bust shot of Turing for this one too. a ref of Turing can be found [here](./img/turing.jpg). was going to crop it for the emote, but I wasn't really sure where to put the crop, so I just added the whole thing.

 ![head pats](https://media.tenor.com/wR6Vwn6QVRUAAAAC/headpat-hand.gif)